Steps to Consider Before Launching Predictive Maintenance

 Maintenance history provides the records that are a framework for the asset lifecycle management foundation.
-It should include information on the equipment as well as defects, downtime, regulation infractions, safety incidents and more.
-Maintenance strategy helps you determine which assets or group of assets are critically important and what action is best suited to mitigate risks to their operation, such as run to failure or predictive maintenance.
+It should include information on the equipment as well as defects, downtime, regulation infractions, safety incidents, and more.
+Maintenance strategy helps you determine which assets or groups of assets are critically important and what action is best suited to mitigate risks to their operation, such as run to failure or predictive maintenance.
 Ideally, the benefits of the selected solution should outweigh the investment.

-Master data modelling of your equipment and its structures ensures quality information that can be used as an input for machine learning tasks.
-Predictive analytics are an essential part of the algorithms included in machine learning.
+Master data modeling of your equipment and its structures ensures quality information that can be used as an input for machine learning tasks.
+Predictive analytics is an essential part of the algorithms included in machine learning.
 They help construct models based on historical training data so rules can be inferred.
 Each newly arrived data can be used to be applied on the trained model to achieve live predictions of your assets.
 Not only recent predictions are possible, but the trained model can be adjusted based on the new data to increase its predictive capabilities in the future.

 There are other considerations to include that are part of any significant transition.
 One is getting buy-in from major stakeholders as well as line personnel through discussions and education.
 Training should be an integral part of the implementation progress to provide confidence in the changes as well as learning new processes.

-SAP PDMS enables you to:
+SAP PAI enables you to:

 - Collect and analyze sensor data from physical assets to predict operational failure